yusufcan-07/yusufcan-07/README.md

 # Hi, I'm Yusuf

 - I am currently studying Computer Engineering as a senior student.
-I would like to see myself as a backend developer in the future.
+I am working on backend engineering with .NET Core right now.
 - I can design mobile apps with Flutter, and I also have a dense desire to learn blockchain.